 Mission and vision

-We work to see a corruption free nation wherein public institutions can provide quality service to Sierra Leoneans, in a transparent and accountable manner.
+Mission: We work to see a Corrupt Free Nation wherein public institutions can provide quality services to Sierra Leoneans in a transparent and accountable manner.

-General description of the CSO work in the anti-corruption area
+General description of the CSO’s work in anti-corruption

-- To enhance accountability and transparency in service delivery,
+- Engagement of government and community stakeholders to enhance accountability and transparency in service delivery.

-- To promote gender equality, social equality and economic equality through collective awareness generation towards education, sanitation, health, and community ownership,
+- To promote gender equality, social equality, economic equality through collective awareness raising.

-- To conduct research on social issues affecting local communities
+- Conduct research on social issues affecting local communities.

 Specific description of the CSO work in relation to the UNCAC and the review mechanism of the UNCAC